\"Writing.Com

 Everything seemed to have a story and my mind was busy tucking away all the myriad details because she SO will surface in a book down the road,.
 I only hope I can do her justice!
 Tomorrow will be another adventure and I am unapologetically excited to embark into Kathy's world yet again!

-Added Note: Paul just commented: You've painted the picture of a fascinating woman I'd have loved to known.
+Added Note: Paul Author IconMail Icon just commented: You've painted the picture of a fascinating woman I'd have loved to known.
 What a bright and open person you describe. <--I really appreciate the comment.
 'A woman he'd loved to have known.'
 This is what we want our characters to feel like; which, of course, is the purpose of this piece.
 It is important to grab hold of your reader and let them know your characters so they can feel emotions connected to them.
 Make your characters live and breathe!

 Editor's Picks

-"Edrahil's Last Walk" by Tiggy
+"Edrahil's Last Walk" Open in new Window. by Tiggy Author Icon

-"Invalid Item" by A Guest Visitor
+"Invalid Item" Open in new Window. by A Guest Visitor

-"The Elven King " by M.A Gonzales
+"The Elven King " Open in new Window. by M.A Gonzales Author Icon

-"Invalid Item" by A Guest Visitor
+"Invalid Item" Open in new Window. by A Guest Visitor

-"Autism Misunderstood" by Warped Sanity
+"Autism Misunderstood" Open in new Window. by Warped Sanity Author Icon

-"Invalid Item" by A Guest Visitor
+"Invalid Item" Open in new Window. by A Guest Visitor

-"Invalid Item" by A Guest Visitor
+"Invalid Item" Open in new Window. by A Guest Visitor

-"Flight 657" by Angus
+"Flight 657" Open in new Window. by Angus Author Icon

 Submit an item for consideration in this newsletter!